lee-won/node-exif-plus/README.md

-# node-exif-plus
+# node-exif

-With _node-exif-plus_ you can extract Exif metadata from images (JPEG).
+With _node-exif_ you can extract Exif metadata from images (JPEG).
 Exif is a format used, for example, by digital cameras and scanners to save additional information about an image in the image file.
 This information can be the camera model, resolution, where the image was taken (GPS) or when it was taken.

 ## node-exif CLI